 Perfect for sensitive feet, or for difficult or rugged trails, the Salomon Speedcross 3’s are the best trail running shoes for hiking.

-Merrell Vapor Glove 2 Barefoot Shoe at a Glance:
+#2 Merrell Women’s Vapor Glove 2 Barefoot Trail Running Shoe

 The Merrell Vapor is a very different shoe than the others from our list.
 Unlike to the others with a thicker sole, these are “minimalist” shoes and are designed to feel like you are barefoot.